carboncalculated/carboncalculated_guides/README.md

 In order to start generating documentation, complete the following steps:

-- clone SproutGuides from git://github.com/carboncalculated/carboncalculated_guides.git
+- clone CarbonCalculatedGuides from git://github.com/carboncalculated/carboncalculated_guides.git
 - cd into carboncalculated_guides and run `guides generate` to generate the output directory

 Once you've completed these steps, you're ready to start working with